 Start this summer to prepare your child for the ISEE.
-Students whom I have tutored in the ISEE have been admitted to the Boston exam schools.
+Students whom I have tutored in the ISEE have been admitted to the Boston exam schools and to the private schools of their choice.
 I provide test-taking strategies, math/English content instruction and confidence-building.
 I am a certified teacher, have taught hundreds of students, and they benefit from my experience.

 Your child will have an advantage in getting into the school of your choice, and will also be ahead of the game this September in school.
 They will have gained a large vocabulary, reading and writing skills, and a rigorous and interesting course of study of math topics and concepts; all is geared toward preparation for the ISEE.

 The ISEE is the entrance exam for Boston's exam schools and many Boston area private schools.
 The exam results in a ranking of students in the same grade.

 The ISEE is typically held in November in the Boston area for admission the following September.

 The ISEE has three test levels, Lower, Middle and Upper.
 The Lower Level test is for students currently in grades 4 and 5 who are candidates for admission to grades 5 and 6.
 The Middle Level test is for students in grades 6 and 7 who are candidates for grades 7 and 8.
 The Upper Level test is for students in grades 8 through 11 who are candidates for grades 9 through 12.

 At all levels, the ISEE consists of 4 or 5 parts, depending on the requirements of the school you are applying to: (a) verbal and (b) quantitative reasoning tests that measure a student's capability for learning; (c) reading comprehension and (d) mathematics achievement tests that provide specific information about a student's strengths and weakness in those areas; and (e) an optional essay section.